mixpanel/docs/pages/docs/tutorials/plan/framework.md

 ### Measure your Product's Value

 Your product's metrics and KPIs should be defined around your product's value to your target users.
-The more value your users derive from your product, the higher their adoption and engament which leads to higher retention.
+The more value your users derive from your product, the higher their adoption and engagement which leads to higher retention.

 In order to measure your product's value *(i.e. what is the problem that your solution is trying to solve)*, you need to:

 1. Identify the **key actions** that indicate a user is getting value out of your product
 2. Match these key actions to their expected **natural frequency** (daily / weekly / monthly) at solving your user’s problem

-These key actions + natural frequency is what we call ***Value Moments***.
+These key actions + natural frequency is what we call **Value Moments**.
 The more value moments means more opportunities for users to build a habit *(i.e. product stickiness)* around your product and remain long term customer.
 Using value moments as metrics helps you set tangible goals and measure what really matters.

 ![image](/tutorials/value-moment.png "Value Moment")